Senator Fulbright: Portrait of a Public Philosopher by Tristram Coffin

 The Plebeians Rehearse the Uprising by Günter Grass, translated by Ralph Manheim

-Selected Poems by Günter Grass, with translations from the German by Michael Hamburger, by Christopher Middleton
+Selected Poems by Günter Grass, with translations from the German by Michael Hamburger and Christopher Middleton

 Two Views by Uwe Johnson, translated by Richard Winston, translated by Clara Winston

 Attendance List for a Funeral by Alexander Kluge, translated by Leila Vennewitz

 18 Stories by Heinrich Böll, translated by Leila Vennewitz